tolarewaju3/codelikethewind/5g-streaming/README.md

 ![All Calls](img/all_calls.png)

-With the same steps above, display a graph of calls by location.
-Use the query below.
+**Next, add a graph of calls by location**.
+Click `+New → SQL Query`.
+Select the Sensor Data database and enter the query below.

 ```
 SELECT